nomanahmedsheikh/without/README.md

 This is O(n) in list.
 If we make it set, then we have a problem that, although we can check for containment, but we can't get original element of set on which we can operate.
 3. In gibbsSampler.java : // Read TODOs

+04/03/2017:
+1. Wrote GibbsSampler_v2, which is similar to alchemy.
+2. Need to verify correctness of this version.
+3. Need to to pre processing of grounded clauses:
+    (a) For a clause, maintain HashMap of groundPredIndices to BitSet vector of size numPossible Values.
+    A vector tells at what values does a groundPredicate becomes true in this clause.
+    So If any of these vectors becomes all ones, then this clause is true.